BadBl00d/Ascon-128/README.md

 ## Author

 **Chloé Larroze**
-Project completed as part of [course/school name]
+Project completed as part of PCSN course at ISMIN (Mines Saint-Étienne)
 Date: May 2, 2024